wingemo/Object-oriented-/ObjectsOveraNetwork/README.md

 ```sh
 Java Main
 ```
-The client will send a `Person` object to the server, and the server will respond by sending a different `Person` object back to the client.
+The server will send a `Person` object to the client.
 The names of the received and sent `Person` objects will be printed to the console.

 ## Code structure